Accademia dei Georgofili

-The Accademia dei Georgofili (Academy of Georgofili) is an educational institution in Florence, Italy.
-It was established in 1753.
-The academy has been a historic institution for over 250 years, and is best known for promoting, amongst scholars and landowners, the studying of agronomy, forestry, economy, geography and agriculture.
+The Accademia dei Georgofili is an Italian learned society in Florence, in Tuscany in central Italy.
+It was established in 1753 to promote, among scholars and landowners, the study of agronomy, forestry, economy, geography and agriculture.
+It publishes a journal, the Rivista di storia dell'Agricoltura.

 History

 The Academy of Georgofili was established in Florence at the beginning of June 1753 as a response to an essay by the abbot Ubaldo Montelatici of the order of Canons Regular of the Lateran, who proposed new horizons of agricultural research.
 It originated from the need to improve agricultural production through rational utilisation of the soil.
 In 1783 it merged with the Botany Society and received in concession the Giardino dei Semplici (medicinal herb garden).
 With the Grand Duke Peter Leopold of Lorraine, who granted it his protection, the academy acquired notable prestige.
 It brought to attention many issues facing agriculture and agricultural economics, including the renewal of agricultural equipment, education, cattle, tenant farming, draining of swampland, land reclamation, grain marketing, etc.

 In 1768, Luigi Tramontini earned the second prize in a contest seeking ways to increase livestock in Tuscany.

 The early years of the Academy was not marked by activities of special importance, the association rose to national importance by the nineteenth century, due to the studies in plow by Raffaello Lambruschini and activities and research by Cosimo Ridolfi, one of the leading agronomists of the age of the Italian unification.
 Ridolfi proposed the reflection of greater clarity of the agronomic, geographic, economic, and social future of the land of hills that were for centuries the heart of Italian society, being marginalized by the advent of mechanized agriculture on the plains of Europe.

 In addition to studies of Ridolfi, the Academy was fruitfully engaged in the nineteenth century, in the production of wine and an awareness of the poor quality of a great majority of Italian wines, and the need to radically change the technology of the cellar on the forms on the pomological, and thus was born the largest catalog of varieties of fruit on the Peninsula, the Pamona of George Gallesio.

 On the night between 26 and 27 May 1993, an explosive device was set off in a Fiat Fiorino packed with explosives near the historic Tower of the Pulci, killing five people and wounding 48 others.
 The blast caused damage to the library of the academy, resulting in three years of restoration work in order to restore the building to its former state.
 The incident became known as the Via dei Georgofili bombing.